alexch/codelikethis/public/projects/yelpington_repo.md

 In this project, you will pair up and work with other teams to create an online directory of restaurants in Burlington.

 For this project we will *not* use a database, or a webapp, or even a programming language.
-Our entire directory will be inside a single GitHub repository, with each restaurant represented by a single file in Markdown format.
+Our entire directory will be inside a single GitHub repository, with each restaurant represented by a single file in JSON format.

 # Tech